kwabenasapong/openpldoc/manual/source/troubleshooting.rst

 ------------------------------------

-If you can not play video or audio through OpenLP, the problem is most likely that the media players has not be properly configured.
+If you can not play video or audio through OpenLP, the problem is most likely that the media players have not be properly configured.
 The recommended media player for OpenLP is VLC, see the manual for :ref:`config_players` for how to setup VLC as your default player.

-If you want to use the Phonon player, but it cannot play your media files you can look below for who best to set it up.
+If you want to use the Phonon player, but it cannot play your media files, you can look below for how best to set it up.

 Codecs
 ^^^^^^